 Francis was born in London, the son of an apothecary Robert Cotes and his wife Elizabeth née Lynn, on the 20th May 1726 and then baptized at St Mary-le-Strand on 29th June 1726.
-Although unfortunately the image of this christening is quite poor we felt we had to include it.

 He studied his craft as a pastelist under the watchful eye of the portrait painter George Knapton, after which he established his own business based in his father’s premises in London.
 As his father was an apothecary Francis learnt about chemistry and was able to use this knowledge to his advantage when making his pastels.
 Cotes was always regarded as being a serious rival to Gainsborough and Reynolds and was a founder member of the Royal Academy.

 In 1762 the Register of Duties paid for Apprentices show that Francis took on a new trainee, one John Russell (1745-1806) who became renowned for his his portraits also and as a writer and teacher of painting techniques.

 Six years before his death Francis finally married, on the 3rd October 1764 at St Clement Danes, to Sarah Adderley.

 One amusing comment noted in The Diary of Mrs Hester Lynch Thrale being:

 ‘Whose picture is that said I, and that Lady’s pray, who is as eminent for her ugliness methinks, as anyone here for her beauty, hold for God’s sake says Francis Cotes, in a fright, ’tis my own wife, it is indeed; and I have been married to her but a fortnight’.